 - Services headquartered in high-risk jurisdictions are services in jurisdictions identified as having strategic deficiencies in their AML or Combating the Financing of Terrorism (CFT) regimes.

-The Financial Action Task Force (FATF) identifies jurisdictions with weak measures of combating money laundering and terrorist financing (AML/CFT) in two public documents, which are often externally referred to as the “black list” and “grey list.”
+The Financial Action Task Force (FATF) identifies jurisdictions with weak measures of combating money laundering and terrorist financing (AML/CFT), which are often externally referred to as the “black list” and “grey list.”
 The European Commission also identifies countries that have strategic deficiencies in their AML/CFT regimes and that pose significant threats to the financial system of the European Union.

 How can law enforcement and security agencies stop cryptocurrency money laundering on the blockchain?

 Authorities constantly face new challenges in their investigations due to the increasingly sophisticated money laundering techniques.
-Money laundering is the key to all cryptocurrency crime, since it gives criminals a way to move funds received from other crimes on the blockchain.
-Without the ability to launder money, cryptocurrency gains can’t be stored or converted to fiat currency without detection by law enforcement.
+Money laundering is the key to all cryptocurrency crime, since it gives criminals a way to move funds received from other crimes from.
+Without the ability to launder money, cryptocurrency profits can’t be stored or converted to fiat currency without detection by law enforcement.

 An advanced blockchain analytics solution is necessary for law enforcement and security agencies to fight criminals and terrorists who launder money and stop crypto crime.

-To learn more about the challenges of investigating crypto crime and how to get your financial investigations back on track, download our eBook.
+To learn more about the challenges of investigating crypto crime and how to get your financial investigations back on track, download our eBook, Keeping Up with Financial Investigations in the Digital Age.